Employee Spotlight Questions

 The following employee spotlight questions are a good starting point for a comprehensive questionnaire that will get your employees excited to contribute.
 They range from professional to fun, giving employees ample opportunities to share information about themselves that others might not already know:

-1. What is your favourite part of working at our company?
+1. What is your favorite part of working at our company?

 2. What do you like most about the work we do here?